hmallen99/react-native-visionos/README.md

   Build spatial apps with React.
 </p>

-React Native Vision OS allows you to write VisionOS with full support for platform SDK.
-This is a full fork of the main repository with changes needed to support VisionOS.
+React Native Vision OS allows you to write visionOS with full support for platform SDK.
+This is a full fork of the main repository with changes needed to support visionOS.

 This project is still at an early stage of development and is not ready for production use.

 ## Contributing

 1. Download latest Xcode beta [here](https://developer.apple.com/xcode/).
-2. Install VisionOS Simulator runtime.
+2. Install visionOS Simulator runtime.
 3. Follow the same steps as for running iOS defined in [packages/rn-tester/README.md](./packages/rn-tester/README.md)